Lucabr01/Computer-Vision-project/README.md

 Train lasted for 18 epoches for about 32 hours (Full Septuplets Dataset, in the other training we used an half).

-The training code can be found [HERE](https://www.kaggle.com/datasets/lucabrunetti2/codecjtrainweigths)
+The full training code can be found in the **_TrinScriptss_** directory as `JointTrainRTX5090.ipynb`

+The final model weights can be found [HERE](https://www.kaggle.com/datasets/lucabrunetti2/codecjtrainweigths)

 # 4 Tests and Results